MohmmadNada/data-structures-and-algorithms/data_structures_and_algorithms/array-shift/array-shift.md

 ## Approach & Efficiency
 <!-- What approach did you take?
  Discuss Why.
-What is the Big O space/time for this approach? --> check input type ,  assign new array , select middle index  , insert value in select index  , return new array select the edge cases and try code with it
+What is the Big O space/time for this approach? --> check input type  , select middle index  ,  assign new array , insert value to mid point , add value  , insert the rest of array   , return new array select the edge cases and test code with it